-Figure 6.
-Thematic areas in THEI research
+Figure 6 - Thematic areas in TEI research

-4. Conclusions
+Conclusions

-The aims of this research were to develop an appreciation of the range of approaches used in the THEI literature and the types of methods applied therein, as well as to understand the kinds of issues - opportunities and barriers - that were deemed as significant for THEI by the authors of the reviewed publications, and the entrepreneurs on which they reported.
-This conclusion summarizes some of the key findings of the analyses presented above, in order to provide useful insights for further research into THEI.
+The aims of this research were to develop an appreciation of the range of approaches used in the TEI literature and the types of methods applied therein, as well as to understand the kinds of issues - opportunities and barriers - that were deemed as significant for TEI by the authors of the reviewed papers, and the entrepreneurs that they reported on.
+This conclusion summarises some of the key findings of the analyses presented above, in order to provide useful insights for further research into TEI.

-The bibliometric aspects of this analysis allowed for a very broad review of the nature of research into THEI.
+The bibliographic aspects of this analysis allowed for a very broad review of the nature of research into TEI.
 This is an advantage of the strategic literature review approach, which enables an aerial view of a large body of work.
-There has been a recent growth in the number of publications on THEI, with 77% of all publications reviewed in this research having been published since 2010.
-This suggests that THEI is of growing interest to researchers, and the subsequent bibliometric analyses then provided further detail on the nature and scope of this research.
+There has been a recent growth in the number of publications on TEI, with 77% of all publications reviewed in this research having been published since 2010.
+This suggests that TEI is of growing interest to researchers, and the subsequent bibliographic analyses then provided further detail on the nature and scope of this research.
 There were two strong methodological biases evident in the review.

-Firstly, research into THEI has a geographical bias, favoring the Asia-Pacific region.
-In this respect, the literature on THEI reflects a broader trend in the island tourism and island studies literature which has historically developed from the study of warm-water and 'exotic' destinations.
-Because of this, much of the reviewed literature places THEI within discourses of post-colonialism, dependency and indigeneity and it also strongly emphasizes the role of community and cultural identities.
-Future research into THEI should examine how it takes place within cold-water, European and North American contexts, to ensure that the barriers and opportunities to entrepreneurship are also considered within less contested cultural and spatial settings.
+Firstly, research into TEI has a geographical bias, favouring the Asia-Pacific region.
+In this respect, the literature on TEI reflects a broader trend in the island tourism and island studies literature which has historically developed from the study of warm-water and 'exotic' destinations.
+Because of this, much of the reviewed literature places TEI within discourses of post-colonialism, dependency and indigeneity and it also strongly emphasises the role of community and cultural identities.
+Future research into TEI should also examine how it takes place within cold-water, European and North American contexts, to ensure that the barriers and opportunities to entrepreneurship are also considered within less contested cultural and spatial settings.

-Secondly, publications on THEI have a strong bias towards qualitative and conceptual research, with only 17.4% of publications taking a quantitative approach.
+Secondly, publications on TEI have a strong bias towards qualitative and conceptual research, with only 17.4% of publications taking a quantitative approach.
 In addition, the overwhelming majority of studies were based on data from individual island destinations or were framed as case studies of individual islands.
-Because of this, the THEI literature is notable for a lack of attempts to produce generalizable findings, and there are no emerging models that can explain or critique THEI across multiple settings.
-However, given the recent growth of research in this field, and the multiple case studies available to analyze, further quantitative, and comparative, research into THEI should take place into order to develop more generalizable findings that can inform theory and practice.
+Because of this, the TEI literature is notable for a lack of attempts to produce generalizable findings, and there are no emerging models that can explain or critique TEI across multiple settings.
+However, given the recent growth of research in this field, and the multiple case studies available to analyse, further quantitative, and comparative, research into TEI should take place into order to develop more generalizable findings that can inform theory and practice.